 Kentucky's two largest cities are Louisville and Lexington.
 Louisville is home to an international airport, so is Northern Kentucky, whose international airport is also more commonly known as Cincinnati airport – a quick gateway to Europe.

-Kentucky's feature industries are the automotive industry, the bourbon and the horse industry.
+Kentucky's feature industries are the automotive industry with more than 470 facilities, the bourbon and the horse industry.
 However, Kentucky is home to a wide variety of industries, with company headquarters from various sectors.
 Take a look at our random selection of companies with Kentucky operations.

 Kentucky is proud to be a manufacturing state with a "can-do" workforce, a center for logistics, and home to various corporate headquarters and top universities.
 If you add the beautiful scenery, a warm climate with very distinctive seasons and a low cost of living, you will find everything that is needed for your business and people to flourish.

 Kentucky is home to more than 400 foreign-owned facilities from 32 nations with over 87,000 full-time employees.
 Almost 30 percent of new investments and more than 20 percent of new jobs announced in 2014 resulted from foreign-owned companies.

 Kentucky is supporting the workforce of the future.
 KY FAME – Kentucky Federation of Advanced Manufacturing Education is one of the most recent programs providing a combination of classroom training and real, paid work experience for students interested in advanced manufacturing careers.
 Kentucky also became one of the first states in the nation to implement a statewide Work Ready Communities Program to support training for a qualified work force.